codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <h3 style="color:#29c7ac;">Q. How do you check if an array of strings contains a given string? </h3>

-> Swift Array type defines the a method called `contains` that can be used to check if an Array of strings contains a given string.
+> Swift Array type defines a method called `contains` that can be used to check if an Array of strings contains a given string.

 ```swift
 let students = ["Alice", "Bob", "Chad"]